cszach/linux-on-lenovo-legion/README.md

 ### Acknowledgment

-Thanks to **lwfinger** and other contributors of the **rtw89** GitHub repository for their work on the open-source driver.
-Many thanks to **lukinoway** for sharing how they installed the driver on Fedora 34.
+Thanks to **@lwfinger** and other contributors of the **rtw89** GitHub repository for their work on the open-source driver.
+Many thanks to **@lukinoway** for sharing how they installed the driver on Fedora 34.

 Brightness
 ----------

-> **Fedora 37/38 update**: Brightness controls work out of the box.
+> **Fedora 37+ update**: Brightness controls work out of the box.

-You might not be able to adjust screen brightness in your Linux OS on Lenovo Legion.
-This might only happen in hybrid graphics mode.
+Having troubles changing the screen brightness?
+Fn + F5/F6 does not work?
+Here are some things I have found.

 ### Solutions